-- the planning, development, content and presentation of this assessment task is my own work in every respect - this assessment task has not been copied from another person's work or from books or the internet or any other source - I have used appropriate research methods and have not used the words, ideas, designs, music, images, skills or workmanship of others without appropriate acknowledgement in the assessment task or its development - I have read, understand and have followed the school's Acknowledging Sources in Assessment Tasks (included in the Assessment Policy Booklet that has been issued to me).
+- the planning, development, content and presentation of this assessment task is their own work in every respect - the assessment task has not been copied from another person's work or from books or the internet or any other source - they have used appropriate research methods and have not used the words, ideas, designs, music, images, skills or workmanship of others without appropriate acknowledgement in the assessment task or its development - they have read, understood and have followed the school's Acknowledging Sources in Assessment Tasks (included in the Assessment Policy Booklet that has been issued).

 All work presented in assessment tasks must be a student's own or must be acknowledged appropriately.
-Malpractice, including plagiarism (see 4.2 below), could lead to students receiving ZERO marks for that task and will jeopardise their Record of School Achievement (RoSA) and/or their Higher School Certificate (HSC).
+Malpractice, including plagiarism, could lead to students receiving ZERO marks for that task and will jeopardise their Record of School Achievement (RoSA) and/or their Higher School Certificate (HSC).